Be Kind! Share with your Team, with your Family, with your Buddies!

 1. Not wearing appropriate protective gear:

 Wear goggles, gloves, and hard hat at all times.
-A hard hat provides protection for your head in case branches or the tree falls in the wrong direction.
-Goggles will protect your eyes from spit out coming from the chainsaw activity or from debris falling from the tree.
-The surface of a tree is very rough and a reliable pair of gloves is important in protecting your hands against the tree's rough trunk.
-Also, it could help spare your hands in the event that they get too close to the chainsaw.
+A hard hat protects the head in case branches or the tree doesn't fall in the right direction.
+Goggles provides protection to the eyes from spit out from the chainsaw activity or from the debris falling from your tree.
+The surfaces of a tree are rough and a pair of gloves is important in protecting your hands against the rough surfaces of trees.
+Also, it could help spare your hands in case they get too close to the chainsaw.

-When removing a tree, trees in general should fall in the direction it is naturally leaning, because that's the way it tends to fall.
-But it's possible that a tree doesn't fall the way you plan or expect it to, and so always be aware and alert about getting yourself out of risk.
-Plot a good escape route in either direction that the tree may fall.
+When removing a tree, trees generally should fall in the direction it is leaning, because that's most likely the manner it will fall.
+But it is possible that a tree does not fall the way you plan it to, and so be alert about getting yourself out of any danger.
+Plot a good escape route in either direction that your tree may fall.

 3. Lack of awareness:

-If you are removing a tree (especially if you're doing it on your own), you should be ware of your surroundings at all times.
-Be aware of cords, roots, or rocks that could trip you over.
-When you're using a chainsaw, you definitely wouldn't want an unexpected tripping over then landing on the chainsaw you are using.
-Make it certain that the chain locked when you're walking around or when you're not cutting, because a second of being less aware of your surroundings or being careless can be fatal.
+If you are conducting DIY tree tree removal, you should always be aware of your surroundings.
+Be aware of cords, rocks, or roots that can cause you to trip.
+When you are using a chainsaw, you certainly would not want an unexpected tripping over and then landing on the chainsaw you are using.
+See to it that the chain locked when you're walking or when you aren't cutting, because one second of being less aware of your surroundings or being careless can be fatal.

 4. Removing the "wrong" tree:

-The location and condition of the tree should be considered.
-Dead, diseased, or dying trees should be properly removed.
-But removing some trees could leave a costly and negative effect on your landscape in general.
-Consider the money, time, and effort you can spend on your landscape after the tree removal process.
+People should consider the location and condition of the tree.
+Dead, diseased, or dying trees should be removed properly.
+But removing certain trees can leave a negative and costly impact on your entire landscape.
+Take into consideration the money, time, and effort you are willing to put into the landscape after the tree removal process.

 5. Not getting rid of the stump:

-Not removing the stump could result in insect infestation, and possibly the worst type -- termites!
-Such annoying wood-borers could move from the stump into your house, causing inconvenience and damage to your home.
+Leaving the tree stump after the process is asking for insect infestation, and possibly the worst type -- termites!
+These nasty wood-borers could move from the stump into home, causing inconvenience and potential damage to your house.

-If you want to contact professional, certified, and expert tree care specialist who can help you safely remove a tree, consider WA Tree Works' tree removal Perth.
-To get more information, follow the link.
+If you like to contact certified, reliable tree care and maintenance specialist who could help you remove your tree safely, consider WA Tree Works' tree removal in Perth.
+For more information, check out the given link.